The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 We had one case where a young person went through a two-hour, really emotional conference with a police officer.
 The officer was a transit officer who actually was pretty badly hurt—he was trying to apprehend the teenager on the Metro, and the young person kind of pushed him out of the way, and the officer fell, doing real damage to his shoulder.
 He had to go through multiple surgeries, went through a lot of pain.
 There’s potentially serious charges—resisting arrest, assaulting a police officer, all these serious charges, even felonies.

 Then they had a conference together.
 It was incredibly powerful.
-The police officers said to him, “I’ve been doing this for ten years.
+The police officer said to him, “I’ve been doing this for ten years.
 I’ve seen kids like you go in and out of the system.
 I know that we could prosecute.
 You’re just going to come out of the system and be even more mad.
 So I agreed to do this just to see you say sorry, so I could assess whether that’s sincere.”
 In a conference, the offender and the victim also bring a friend or a family member, or a mentor, just so they’re not alone.
-The young person was there with a family member, and the coach of his football team.
+The young person was there with family [members], and the coach of his football team.
 The police officer brought his wife, who is a detective at MPD.
 She walked into that room, arms crossed, looking really skeptical.
 By the end, the conference was really moving.
 Everyone hugged each other after—the detective was really moved by it as well.

 The kid and the officer made an agreement, and one of the terms was that the boy was to call this officer every week, once a week, for the next several months.
 The young person did check in, and eventually the case got closed and dismissed.
 But then the officer invited the young person to a family cookout.
 They’re really strong friends now.
 Later, the officer said, “We need more of this.
 This is the only way we’re going to move forward, and for kids to learn from new experiences.”